KiJeong-Lim/DschingisKhan/README.md

 ## CAUTIONS

-- If you fail to do `QUICK START` on Linux-like OS, please remove all newlines in the file `_CoqProject`.
+- It might be a solution to remove all newlines in the file `_CoqProject` if you fail to do `QUICK START` on Linux-like OS.

 ## COMPATIBLE COQ VERSIONS